tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 - `--schema-only` - Dump only schema (CREATE TABLE, indexes, etc.)
 - `--data-only` - Dump only data (INSERT statements)
 - `--output=<file>` - Write dump to file instead of stdout
+- `--no-drop-tables` - Do not add DROP TABLE IF EXISTS before CREATE TABLE (by default, DROP TABLE IF EXISTS is included)
 - `--force` - Skip confirmation prompt (for restore)

+### Behavior

+By default, `pdodb dump` includes `DROP TABLE IF EXISTS` statements before each `CREATE TABLE` statement.
+This ensures that restoring a dump will replace existing tables.
+Use the `--no-drop-tables` option to exclude these statements if you want to preserve existing tables.

 ### Notes